MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Administration/New-MgBetaDeviceManagementVirtualEndpointUserSetting.md

 ```

 ### -Assignments
-Represents the set of Microsoft 365 groups and security groups in Azure Active Directory that have cloudPCUserSetting assigned.
+Represents the set of Microsoft 365 groups and security groups in Microsoft Entra ID that have cloudPCUserSetting assigned.
 Returned only on $expand.
 For an example, see Get cloudPcUserSettingample.
 To construct, see NOTES section for ASSIGNMENTS properties and create a hash table.